microsoft/pxt-arcade/docs/hardware/dbg.md

-Put electrical (insulating) tape around each twisted wire, then around the all wires together, then bend one of the cables, and put tape around the whole thing.
+Put electrical (insulating) tape around each twisted wire, then around the all wires together, then bend one of the cables 180 degrees, and put tape around the whole thing.

 Now, go to **Target end** section to finish the cable.

-### Cortex connector
+### Cortex cable

 ![Cortex components and cutting the cable](/docs/static/hardware/dbg/cortex-0.jpg)

 You will need a 10-pin IDC cable, a 50 mil double row male header, wire cutters, insulation strippers, insulation tape, and glue.
+Pliers are also useful.

 Cut wires 6-10 of the cable (this is exactly half the cable; red wire is number 1), around 50mm from the debugger side of the cable
 (with the notch facing inside).
 You need to be careful, not to cut wire number 5 here.

+If you don't care about connecting RESET line, you can just cut wires 5-10, and go directly to **Target end** section.

 ![Splitting wires](/docs/static/hardware/dbg/cortex-1.jpg)